Tobi73/widgets/README.md

 2. This README.MD.
 It lacks description of internal implementation.
 3. Pagination.
 Pagination is not very efficient as it traverses entries until it reaches those that are specified by offset.
 Having cursor-based pagination would be much better.
 5. Logging.
 Requests and business operations are not logged.
 6. Tests.
-No tests for controller and service.
+No tests for service and VERY basic tests for controller.
 7. Lack of documentation.
 8. No metrics & healthchecks.
 9. Not Cloud ready - no Dockerfile/k8s spec/Helm chart.